 Students who successfully complete (HERE) the SPEA virtual program will be eligible to attend the on-campus experience.

 - Open to US citizens or permanent residents

 - Currently in the 9th, 10th or 11th grade when submitting the application

 - Have an interest in medicine, biomedical research, and/or health equity

-- Applicants from communities that are disadvantaged economically, educationally, or socially are encouraged to apply
+- Applicants from historically marginalized populations and/or disinvested communities are encouraged to apply

 This program is offered free of charge to all selected participants.